-The aim of the preceding sections is to verify the procedure for numerically computing smeared spectral functions (with an a priori specified smearing kernel) from lattice field theory correlation functions.
+The aim of the preceding sections is to verify the procedure of Ref.
+[1] for numerically computing smeared spectral densities (with an a priori specified smearing kernel) from lattice field theory correlation functions.
 In this regard the two-dimensional O(3) model usefully provides exact results against which the estimates can be checked.
-These checks, which are presented in Figs. 6 and 9, are satisfied and compare both $\rho{\epsilon}(E)$ at finite ε and the results from extrapolations $\epsilon \to 0$ to determine $\rho(E)$ deep into the inelastic region where finite-volume methods have not yet been developed.
-The highest energy considered here is $E = 40m{\star}$, at which $\rho(E)$ is determined with a relative accuracy of 5% and differs significantly from the exact two-particle contribution $\rho^{(2)}(E)$ given in Eq.
+These checks, which are presented in Figs. 6 and 9, are satisfied and compare both $\rho{\epsilon}(E)$ at finite $\epsilon$ and the results from $\epsilon \to 0$ extrapolations to determine $\rho(E)$ deep into the inelastic region where finite-volume methods have not yet been developed.
+The highest energy considered here is $E = 40m{\star}$ , at which $\rho(E)$ is determined with a relative accuracy of 5% and differs significantly from the exact two-particle contribution $\rho^{(2)}(E)$ given in Eq.
 (9).

-Apart from the 'usual' sources of systematic error due to the finite lattice spacing and extents, we must also consider the imperfect reconstruction of the smearing kernel due to the finite number of input time slices and thier associated statistical errors.
+Apart from the 'usual' sources of systematic error due to the finite lattice spacing and finite-volume spacetime, we must also consider the imperfect reconstruction of the smearing kernel due to the finite number of input time slices and their associated statistical errors.
 All sources of systematic error have been estimated and included in Figs. 6 and 9 where the statistical and systematic errors are added in quadrature.
-Generally the errors due to the finite lattice extent are largest, and are typically less than or comparable to the statistical errors.
+Generally the errors due to the finite lattice extent are the largest source of systematic uncertainty, and are typically less than or comparable to the statistical errors.

-The determination of $\rho{\epsilon}(E)$ becomes increasingly difficult for smaller smearing widths ε at fixed energy E, and increasing E with fixed ε .
-As evident from the right two panels of Fig. 6, it's difficult to achieve precise results outside of the elastic region for $\epsilon \lesssim m/2$ with the gaussian smearing kernel.
-Better is to exploit the smoothness of $\rho(E)$ and scale $\epsilon \propto (E-2m)$, so that an equal proportion of the smearing kernel 'leaks' down to the two particle threshold at each energy.
+The determination of $\rho{\epsilon}(E)$ becomes increasingly difficult for smaller smearing widths $\epsilon$ at fixed energy E, and increasing E with fixed $\epsilon$ .
+As is evident from the right two panels of Fig. 6, it is difficult to achieve precise results outside of the elastic region for $\epsilon \lesssim m/2$ with the Gaussian smearing kernel.
+Better is to exploit the smoothness of $\rho(E)$ and scale $\epsilon \propto (E-2m)$ , so that an equal proportion of the smearing kernel 'leaks' down to the two particle threshold at each energy.
 This enables the determination of $\rho(E)$ in Fig. 9, which is the main result of this work.

 The analysis performed here is (in principle) directly applicable to the vector-vector correlator in QCD to compute the R-ratio, provided a few key points are addressed.
-First, the presence of narrow resonances in QCD seemingly invalidates our approach to the $\epsilon \to 0$ extrapolation by scaling $\epsilon \propto (E-2m)$.
-Nonetheless, the finite smearing width may be used to probe the onset of the perturbative regime [20].
-Furthermore, although the density of states is higher in three spatial dimensions compared to one, the spatial extent achieved here of mL=30 is currently beyond the current state of the art for simulations at physical quark masses.
-In this respect, the masterfield simulation paradigm [21, 22] may enable larger volumes in the near future [23].
+First, the presence of narrow resonances in QCD seemingly invalidates our approach to the $\epsilon \to 0$ extrapolation by scaling $\epsilon \propto (E-2m)$ .
+Nonetheless, the finite smearing width may be used to probe the onset of the perturbative regime [25].
+Furthermore the spatial extent achieved here of mL=30 is currently beyond the state of the art for simulations at physical quark masses.
+To this point it is important to note that the density of states is higher in three spatial dimensions compared to one so that smaller values of mL may be acceptable, though still likely larger than the typical lattice QCD volumes.
+In this respect, the masterfield simulation paradigm [26, 27] may enable larger volumes in the near future [28].